tldr-pages/tldr/pages/common/accelerate.md

 # Accelerate

-> Accelerate is a library that enables the same PyTorch code to be run across any distributed configuration by adding just four lines of code.
+> Accelerate is a library that enables the same PyTorch code to be run across any distributed configuration.
 > More information: <https://huggingface.co/docs/accelerate/index>.

 - Print environment information: